 For me, eyeglasses are just easier.
 I can simply wake up, put my glasses on half asleep and I’m ready to go.
 There is no need for me to worry about washing my hands and drying them properly before putting my contacts on.
 Of course, you don’t need to do those things, but it does decrease your risk of getting a serious eye infection.
 Glasses are also more affordable and there is only a one time cost, whereas contact lenses have a constant cost every time you need a refill.

 Contact lenses, on the other hand, could provide you with unobstructed vision, and without a pair of glasses hanging on your face you can also participate in sports and other active fast-paced activities such as going to the gym without having to worry about your glasses getting damaged, or falling off your face.

 So it really comes down to your own specific needs and your day-to-day lifestyle and of course your personal preference.
 However, if you are someone who is using prescription contact lenses, it is recommended that you also have a backup pair of glasses.
-It is good to give your eyes a break in the evening time after wearing contact lenses all day, and in case you have eye irritation or infection and is unable to wear contacts you at least will have a backup way of being able to see.
+It is good to give your eyes a break in the evening time after wearing contact lenses all day, and in case you have eye irritation or infection and are unable to wear contacts you at least will have a backup way of being able to see.
 This is even more important if you have a stronger prescription.

 Are contact lenses hard to put in?

 After you get some practice in, no. It all comes down to practice, practice, and practice.
 Contact lenses are usually not hard to put in, especially if they were properly fitted.
 When you go visit your eye doctor for the contact lens exam and fitting, your doctor will determine which size contact lens is best for your specific eyes.